kupl/SAVER_public/README.md

 ## Downloads & Installation
 We provide two ways to install SAVER:
-* A VirtualBox image containing all resources to reproduce the main results of our paper: [ICSE20_SAVER_artifacts.tar.gz](https://drive.google.com/open?id=1PHUBRDuzSKxHRIbUYNgdNnPamiSp0Fe1)
+* ~~A VirtualBox image containing all resources to reproduce the main results of our paper: [ICSE20_SAVER_artifacts.tar.gz](https://drive.google.com/open?id=1PHUBRDuzSKxHRIbUYNgdNnPamiSp0Fe1)~~
-   * Ubuntu ID/PW: saver/saver
+* The link for the VirtualBox image is currently borken.
+Instead, you can download the binary tarball from the link provided.
+For those who might encounter difficulties running the binary due to environment issues, the [Cerberus](https://github.com/nus-apr/cerberus) platform might be a helpful alternative.

 * A full copy of SAVER in its binary executable form: [saver.tar.gz](https://koreaoffice-my.sharepoint.com/:u:/g/personal/seongjoon_korea_ac_kr/EdCX8t7ioXtFtfb4vxNhAZ8B5OctTl7fTPKAh4LI9YvsUA?e=5JGVWv)

 Please see [INSTALL.md](./INSTALL.md) for full installation instructions and basic usage of SAVER.